Here's a PDF version of our presentation on Grand Strategy and Creative Tactics. See video and and further exploration of concepts below.

 So, what is sacred in a system where property, corporations, investors, and capital have rights?
 Is capital itself considered sacred?
-If so, then perhaps we should consider whether Capitalism in its current trans-national, corporate form more than the indifferent, efficient economic system we been taught to believe it is.
-Shouldn't we at least ask the question of whether Capitalism's character, scope, and reach into the deepest aspects of our lives, its claims to our democracy the resources of this planet elevates it to the status of religion or paradigm?
+If so, then perhaps we should consider whether Capitalism in its current trans-national, corporate form is more than the indifferent, efficient economic system we been taught to believe it is.
+Shouldn't we at least ask the question of whether Capitalism's character, scope, and reach into the deepest aspects of our lives, its claims to our democracy the resources of this planet elevates it to the status of religion or paradigm defining cosmology?

 (Below adapted from the work of Chuck Spinney, Col. John R. Boyd, Sun Tzu and others.)

 - Undermine alliances of opponent, lesson their cohesion, weaken their resolve.

 - Win without sowing the seeds of future conflict.

 - Maneuver (probe and test for moments of advantage),

 - Moral (hearts and minds - our power proportionate to the degree that our actions’ and messages’ resonate with and reflect deepest values and aspirations of the population)